smlmldn/smlmldn.github.io/_posts/2016-05-31-a-call-from.md

 Also, I believe technology is a tool to serve our greatest goals and deepest desires.
 So, I asked myself, how can technology help me share conversations there were many different options.
 What I have here, is the simplest and most sustainable option for me.
 I’m not an audio engineer, I don’t have a studio and know just enough to be dangerous with Garage Band.
 A few friends helped me with the intro & podcast set up and now I can take it from here.
 Record phone calls, ask good questions, share the conversations.
 Pretty simple.

 You can find A Call From [here on iTunes](https://itunes.apple.com/us/podcast/a-call-from.../id1118721503?mt=2# ).
-Or here on[Soundcloud](https://soundcloud.com/acallfrom)
+Or here on [Soundcloud](https://soundcloud.com/acallfrom)

 PS -  I spent a few minutes on launch day live streaming on FB to talk about it… [You can watch that here.](https://www.facebook.com/1295922995/videos/10208961503296905/?pnref=story)